 - a computer

 - a phone--preferably a smartphone, but any phone will work, including a land line.
-You can also use an iOS or Android tablet.
+You can also use an iOS or Android tablet or a USB security key

 - your Amherst ID card